Five things that make Mauritius magical

-Hello everyone, it’s Shannon and I just returned from a two week trip to France and Mauritius with my partner Olivier.
-If you aren’t familiar, Mauritius is a very small island in the Indian Ocean due East of Madagascar and Northwest of South Africa.
-This tiny island nation has been colonized by the Dutch, the French and the British.
-It has beautiful beaches, lust green rainforests, and dormant volcanoes.
-This island had no indigenous people, so all people are a melting pot of culture, languages and religion.
+Hello everyone, it’s Shannon, and I just returned from a two-week trip to France and Mauritius with my partner Olivier.
+If you aren’t familiar, Mauritius is a tiny island in the Indian Ocean due East of Madagascar and Northwest of South Africa.
+This small island nation has been colonized by the Dutch, the French, and the British.
+It has beautiful beaches, lust-green rainforests, and dormant volcanoes.
+This island had no indigenous people, so all people were a melting pot of culture, languages, and religion.
 It was also the last resting place of the dodo bird.

 - Not a fan of sitting on a beach for several days?
 No worries, the internal part of the island is a lust green rainforest, complete with waterfalls, volcanic rocks and dormant volcanos.
-So you can zipline, hike, bike to your hearts desire.
-Plus there are ideal sites for surfing, snorkeling, and diving all around the island.
+So you can zipline, hike, or bike to your heart’s desire.
+Plus, there are ideal sites for surfing, snorkeling, and diving all around the island.
 Rum tasting, Hindu Temples, Giant Tortoises, Pink Pigeons…there is something for everyone.

-- Looking for a luxury resort with an internationally certified kids clubs for your family or a locally owned small boutique adults only resort?
-Yes, there is a wide variety of accommodations on the island from a luxury well known international hotel brand to small leading luxury hotels.
-All accommodations can be reached from the airport via well paved roads.
+- Looking for a luxury resort with an internationally certified kids club for your family or a locally owned small boutique adults-only resort?
+Yes, there is a wide variety of accommodations on the island, from a luxury well-known international hotel brand to small leading luxury hotels.
+All accommodations can be reached from the airport via well-paved roads.
 And most can be reached within 2 hours of the airport.

 - The people!
-Local Mauritian people generally speak English and French plus their local Creole language.
-They drive on the British side of the road and their currency is the Mauritian Rupee.
-They celebrate the Hindu, Muslim, Buddhist and Christianity religions on the island and all faiths are respected.
-It is the only country that I have been to that embraces the melding of all of these races, culture, and religion.
+Local Mauritian people generally speak English and French, plus their local Creole language.
+They drive on the British side of the road, and their currency is the Mauritian Rupee.
+They celebrate the Hindu, Muslim, Buddhist, and Christian religions on the island, and all faiths are respected.
+It is the only country that I have been to that embraces the melding of all of these races, cultures, and religions.

-- The food is an amazing mix of Asian (Chinese, Japanese, Vietnamese, Korean, Thai), Indian and African ingredients and dishes.
-We didn’t have a bad meal for the 4 days that we were there.
-The chefs at most resorts are coming from places like India and Thailand, so the food is quite authentic.
+- The food is an amazing mix of Asian (Chinese, Japanese, Vietnamese, Korean, Thai), Indian, and African ingredients and dishes.
+We didn’t have a bad meal for the four days we were there.
+The chefs at most resorts come from places like India and Thailand, so the food is quite authentic.

-I would love to tell you more about Mauritius, feel free to contact me at 3129518517 or email to email@example.com.
+I would love to tell you more about Mauritius, feel free to contact me at 312-951-8517 or email email@example.com.